The 9 Best Clocking-In Systems for Your Business

 Quick overview

 ISGUS UK was founded in 1888.
-In the more than 130 years that have elapsed since, it's gone from patenting mechanical clocks for watchmen to today’s hi-tech biometric equipment and staff management systems.
+In the more than 130 years since, it has gone from patenting mechanical clocks for watchmen to today’s hi-tech biometric equipment and staff management systems.

 Strengths